UQRacing/noetic-docker/README.md

 HELP MY TERMINAL ISNT RENDERING THE PROMPT CORRECTLY:<br />
 Please install and configure a nerdfont to properly use the prompt: instructions are easily available and depend on your terminal, os and preferred font

+HELP I'M MISSING A DEPENDENCY:<br />
+Please create a git issue and tag it with the `Missing Dependency` label.
+Assign either [@nedlane] (https://www.github.com/nedlane), or assign yourself and create a branch with it added, PR and link to issue.
+Make sure to request review from somebody else before merging so that it doesn't brick everyone's environment!

 ## Notes